edgedb/edgedb-python/docs/usage.rst

 Client connection pools
 -----------------------

-For server-type type applications that handle frequent requests and need the database connection for a short period time while handling a request, the use of a connection pool is recommended.
+For server-type applications that handle frequent requests and need the database connection for a short period of time while handling a request, the use of a connection pool is recommended.
 Both :py:class:`edgedb.Client` and :py:class:`edgedb.AsyncIOClient` come with such a pool.